Is it safe to travel for the holidays this year? - KESQ

 Is it safe to travel for the holidays this year?

-The end of the year is sneaking up, and people are weighing travel plans to join friends and family for the holidays — all against the backdrop of a deadly pandemic.
+The end of the year is sneaking up, and people are weighing travel plans to join friends and family for the holidays — all against the backdrop of a surge of the deadly pandemic.

 Gathering with others — probably the most universal holiday tradition — has never required so much meticulous forethought.